 If you select Load, the data source is brought directly into Excel as is.
 If you select the Transform Data option, that will launch Query Editor.

 Query Editor keeps track of everything you do with the data.
 Query Editor records and labels each transformation, or step, you apply to the data.
 Whether the transformation is a connection to a data source, removing a column, a merge, or a data type change, Query Editor tracks each operation in the Applied Steps section of the Query Settings pane.

 The transformations you apply to your data connections collectively constitute your query.

 It’s important to know that the actions you define in Query Editor don't change the original source data.
 Instead, Excel records each step you take when connecting or transforming the data, and once you’ve finished shaping the data, it takes a snapshot of the refined data set and brings it into the workbook.

-There are many, many transformations you can apply to data.
-You can also write your own transformations using the M Language, using Query Editor’s Advanced Editor.
+There are many transformations you can apply to data.
+You can also write your own transformations using the M Language with Query Editor’s Advanced Editor.
 You can open the Advanced Editor from Query Editor’s Home or View tabs, where you can modify the M Language steps associated with the existing query, or create your own.

 When you’re done creating your query you can select Close & Load from the Home tab, and the query results are loaded into Excel and available in a new workbook tab.